Baclaran Church: History

 The present Modern Romanesque church is the third to be built on the same site.
 It was designed by architect César Concio.
 It took six years to build because most of the money came from small donations—the suggestion from the pulpit was 10 Philippine centavos per week—that often ran out, requiring construction to stop.
 The foundation stone was laid on January 11, 1953, and on December 1, 1958, the new church was consecrated.
 The church was dedicated on December 5, 1958, and has been open 24 hours ever since.

-In February 1973, Archbishop of Kraków, Cardinal Karol Wojtyła offered a Catholic Mass at the shrine during a brief, unofficial stopover in Manila.
+In February 1973, Archbishop of Kraków Cardinal Karol Wojtyła offered Mass at the shrine during a brief, unofficial stopover in Manila.
 On February 17, 1981, he returned as Pope John Paul II for his first Apostolic Visit to the country.

 The shrine was notably the refuge of several computer engineers from the Commission on Elections (COMELEC) during the controversial 1986 Snap Elections.
 Thirty-five technicians who were operating the COMELEC's electronic quick count staged a walkout from their headquarters at the Philippine International Convention Center to protest alleged electoral fraud by supporters of dictator President Ferdinand Marcos.
 Marcos's wife, Imelda, was a benefactress of the shrine and devotee, having often brought her children there to perform the Visita Iglesia during Holy Week.

-In 2015, a belfry was built as part of the shrine's redevelopment plan.
-The structure, which houses a 24-bell carillon cast from the Grassmayr Bell Foundry, is far from the church itself.
-It was blessed on September 8 that same year by Cardinal Luis Antonio Tagle, then-Archbishop of Manila.
+In 2015, a detached belfry was built as part of the shrine's redevelopment plan.
+The structure, which houses a 24-bell carillon cast by the Grassmayr Bell Foundry in Innsbruck, was blessed on September 8 that same year by Cardinal Luis Antonio Tagle, then-Archbishop of Manila.
 It was the first time the shrine had a bell tower since it was built.
 The carillon bells are automatically programmed to ring 15 minutes before every Mass or Novena service.

-On September 5, 2019, the original Icon was brought down from the altar for restoration and was returned upon its completion on November 27 of the same year.
+On September 5, 2019, the original icon was brought down from the altar for restoration and was returned upon completion on November 27 of the same year.